Epiphone Les Paul Custom

 The Epiphone Les Paul Custom PRO electric guitar is an affordable instrument with a look and sound that might surprise you.
 This review details my most recent encounter with the Epi Les Paul Custom, an event that altered a few of my long-held opinions.

-Unfortunately, evil dictator or not, like many players there's no way I see a Gibson LP Custom fitting into my budget anytime soon.
+Unfortunately, evil dictator or not, like many players, there's no way I see a Gibson LP Custom fitting into my budget anytime soon.
 I have no doubt they are worth every penny of their asking price, and the ones I've played were amazing, but for now I am forced to admire from afar.
-This is a guitar that comes in at a street price of several thousand dollars.
+This is a guitar that comes in at a street price of many thousands of dollars.

 You know Gibson makes great guitars, but how does this Epiphone stack up?

-When it comes to Epiphone Les Pauls I've owned a few over the years, including some Customs.
+When it comes to Epiphone Les Pauls, I've owned a few over the years, including some Customs.
 I like Epiphone guitars, and I've never been one to turn my nose up on them as an inferior brand.
 They are what they are: good guitars for reasonable prices.
-And for those of us who don't have the cash for a Gibson they are the next best thing.
+And for those of us who don't have the cash, they are a smart choice.

 Not so long ago, I wrote an in-depth post on the Epiphone vs Gibson Les Paul Standard.
 The same basic things hold true for Custom vs Custom, and both guitars share the same design standards of all Les Pauls: